ibm-cloud-docs/power-iaas/managing-spp.md

 5. Click **Create**.

-You will receive a notifcation when the new SPP PG is created.
+You receive a notification when the new SPP PG is created.

-### Adding a shared processor pool to a the placement group
+### Adding a shared processor pool to a placement group
 {: #add-spp-inside-spp-pg}

-You can add an SPP as a member, to an existing SPP PG if the host of the SPP follows the affinity policy of the group.
+You can add an SPP as a member to an existing SPP PG if the host of the SPP follows the affinity policy of the group.
 If the PG policy is set to **Same server** (affinity), all SPPs that are added as a member of the placement group must remain on the same host.
 If the PG policy is set to **Different server** (anti-affinity), the SPP is deployed on a different host other than all its group members.

 To add an SPP to an existing SPP PG, complete the following steps:

 1. Go to **Shared processor pools** in the {{site.data.keyword.powerSys_notm}} user interface under **Compute**.
 2. Click the **Pool placement groups** tab.
 3. Select an existing pool placement group to which you want to add an SPP.
 4. Select one of the following options:

 |    Field         |                 Description                           |